Introduction

 mongo = PyMongo(app)

-Now we will create REST endpoints for performing CRUD operations.
+Now I will create REST endpoints for performing CRUD operations.

-Here, we use http GET, POST, PUT method and DELETE methods for fetching, creating, updating and deleting user from or to MongoDB, respectively.
+Here, I use http GET, POST, PUT method and DELETE methods for fetching, creating, updating and deleting user from or to MongoDB, respectively.

 I have defined only 404 method to handle not found error.
 You should basically handle required errors, such as, server errors for http responses 500, occurred during the REST API calls.

-We are updating record to or deleting record from MongoDB server using _id
+I am updating record to or deleting record from MongoDB server using _id value.

 The full source code is given below: